Bahamas Country Summary

 Economy

-The Bahamas has a high per capita GDP of $25,194 and is classified as a developed country, yet it faces significant economic challenges, including high unemployment rates estimated between 20 to 25 percent due to the pandemic and reliance on tourism, which constitutes over 70 percent of its GDP.
-The government is working to diversify the economy by targeting investments in sectors such as light manufacturing, technology, and renewable energy, while also aiming to attract foreign direct investment and manage its substantial debt obligations.
+The Bahamas has a high per capita GDP of $25,194 and is classified as a developed country, yet it faces significant economic challenges, including high unemployment rates estimated between 20 to 25 percent due to its heavy reliance on tourism, which contributes over 70 percent of GDP.
+The economy is vulnerable to external shocks, as evidenced by the impacts of Hurricane Dorian and the COVID-19 pandemic, prompting the government to seek diversification through investments in sectors like light manufacturing, technology, and renewable energy.

 The Bahamas has a stable investment climate characterized by political stability, a well-developed legal system, and a strong preference for U.S. goods and services.
 The government actively encourages foreign direct investment, particularly in tourism and financial services, while also targeting diversification into sectors like technology and renewable energy.
-However, challenges such as high labor costs, bureaucratic inefficiencies, and a lack of transparency in government procurement processes can hinder investment opportunities.
+However, challenges such as bureaucratic inefficiencies, high labor costs, and a lack of transparency in government procurement processes can hinder investment.

 Buy Full Bahamas Report